engdan77/diy_robot/README.md

     - main.py

-### Upload voice prompts
+#### Upload voice prompts

-Connect the jq6500 module to available USB and it will open a "downloader" (on Windows) and you can then upload all prompts found in the "voice_prompts" folder, I'd suggest you replace these with your own _(unless you'd like to keep these in Swedish)_ and you'd pretty much find what being said in the code
+Connect the jq6500 module to available USB and it will open a "downloader" (on Windows) and you can then upload all prompts found in the "voice_prompts" folder, I'd suggest you come up with your own voice prompts unless you'd like to keep these swedish ones and you'd pretty much find what being said in the code

 ```python
 # Slot in JQ6500 vs voice prompt mapping